MASTER AND DOCTORAL DEGREE POSTGRADUATE STUDY PROGRAMMES:

-In case of limited admission, the Study Commission shall prepare the list of accepted candidates on the basis of the following criteria: Achievements in first-cycle (average and diploma grades) and undergraduate studies, eventual work experience and other study or research achievements, prizes and awards stated in the CV and letter of motivation for studies.
+In case the number of applicants exceeds the number of positions available, they shall be sorted and accepted on the basis of the following criteria: Achievements in the first-cycle studies (average and diploma grades), eventual work experience and other study or research achievements, prizes and awards stated in the CV and letter of motivation for studies.

 Detailed Description of Study Programmes:

 The Nanosciences and Nanotechnologies programme comprises the following fields of research:

 - nanomaterials: functional and quantum nanomaterials, magnetic nanoparticles, nanoceramics, nanowires, layered and single-layered nanomaterials,

 - properties of nanomaterials: research of electronic magnetic and optical properties in complex nanosystems and nonlinearities with femtosecond spectroscopy,

 - application of nanomaterials as catalysts, nanosensors, electronic and computer elements and in biotechnology, pharmaceutical technology and environmental technology,